'The Ability to Pay' in Tax Law: Clarifying the Concept's Egalitarian and Utilitarian Justifications and the Interactions between the Two

 61 Pages Posted: 17 Oct 2017 Last revised: 24 Jun 2018

 Date Written: October 15, 2017

-It turns out that the notion of “ability to pay” is a notion that is employed for two main reasons: Distributing the tax burden according to people’s ability to pay furthers both egalitarian and utilitarian ideals.
+It turns out that the notion of “ability to pay” is employed for two main reasons: Distributing the tax burden according to people’s ability to pay furthers both egalitarian and utilitarian ideals.
 In this Article, I begin by teasing these goals apart and by explaining how they are furthered by distributing the tax burden according to people’s “ability to pay.”
-I then proceed to explore in greater depth how good of a job the notion of “ability to pay” does at furthering each of these two goals, and I consider and address various different ways of assigning the tax burden (and different ways of collecting the tax) that could perhaps better further egalitarian and utilitarian goals.
-While many accounts further both goals somewhat decently, and while many of these accounts that further both goals at least somewhat decently also further one goal extremely well, it is difficult to identify an account that furthers both goals extremely well.
+I then proceed to explore in greater depth how successful the notion of “ability to pay” is at furthering each of these two goals, and I consider different ways of assigning the tax burden (and different collection methods) that could perhaps better further egalitarian and utilitarian goals.
+While many accounts further both goals somewhat well, and while many of these same accounts further one goal extremely well, it is difficult to identify an account that furthers both goals extremely well.

 Keywords: tax law, tax policy, legal theory, jurisprudence, law and philosophy, law and economics